Back to Guides

 Correct rental unit address

-Termination date at least 14 days out
+Termination date at least 7 days out (Bill 60)

 Rent periods and amounts listed